 Rather than sitting for hours on end at your computer, walk on a treadmill desk when doing computer work.
-Walking instead of sitting boosts brain power and can add years to your life.
+Walking nourishes the brain and when done in place of sitting may add years to your life.

 Do you spend a lot of time sitting at the computer, either at your job or at home?
 Shockingly, researchers discovered prolonged sitting significantly increases a person's chances of dying from all causes.